Glenn A. Black Laboratory of Archaeology

 The Glenn A. Black Laboratory of Archaeology (GBL) was an archaeology research center and museum located in Bloomington, Indiana.
-In 2020 the GBL was merged with the Mathers Museum of World Culture to become the new Indiana University Museum of Archaeology and Anthropology.
+In 2020 the GBL was merged with the Mathers Museum of World Cultures to become the new Indiana University Museum of Archaeology and Anthropology.
 The GBL was dedicated in honor of Indiana's first professional archaeologist Glenn A. Black.
 Black's adulthood was devoted to studying the people of Angel Mounds, a site that is still being worked with today.

 History

-The museum was dedicated on April 21, 1971 at the request of Eli Lilly, a close friend of Glenn A. Black, who also endowed the GBL with funds.
+The museum was dedicated on April 21, 1971, at the request of Eli Lilly, a close friend of Glenn A. Black, who also endowed the GBL with funds.

 Collections

 The Glenn A. Black Laboratory of Archaeology holds collections from all over Indiana, materials from 38 other states, and at least 11 other places outside of the United States are included.

 Archaeological Collections

 Collections include over 5 million individual objects.
 Archaeological material includes cultural artifacts both from excavated sites and from donations, as well as natural and geologic collections from many different sites in the Midwest, including Angel Mounds.
-The Glenn A. Black Laboratory of Archaeology also has multiple type collections and a teaching collection for use by schools and tour groups.
+The Glenn A. Black Laboratory of Archaeology also has multiple types of collections and a teaching collection for use by schools and tour groups.